Member | Established: 1955 | Member since 1997

 SMO 2: International Education Standards

-In 2016, SAAA also signed a mutual recognition agreement with Chartered Institute of Public Finance and Accountancy (CIPFA), which includes full recognition and CIPFA membership for SAAA members (CA and CPA) as well as development of a specialized stream for Public Sector Accountants designation.
-In 2019, it developed a Forensic Accountant qualification and in 2020, established an online proctoring platform for its exams in response to COVID.
+SAAA has continued to strengthen its educational framework.
+In 2016, it signed a mutual recognition agreement with the Chartered Institute of Public Finance and Accountancy (CIPFA), including membership recognition for its members and the development of a specialized pathway for public sector accountants.
+In 2019, it introduced a Forensic Accountant qualification, and in 2020 it established an online proctoring platform for examinations.

-SAAA indicates it promotes the incorporation of IES requirements for all professional accountants to the government through articles, seminars, workshops, and meetings.
-The SAAA also reports that it collaborates with academic institutions in Serbia to ensure that members of the profession have sufficient access to quality initial accountancy education programs.
+SAAA also reports that it actively promotes the incorporation of IES requirements through articles, seminars, workshops, and meetings with government stakeholders, and collaborates with academic institutions in Serbia to help ensure access to quality initial accountancy education programs.

 Current Status: Review & Improve